CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Telecommands_and_Config_Variables.md

 **Full docstring:**

 ```
-@brief Set up the camera by powering on and changing the baudrate to 230400.
+@brief Set up the camera by powering on EPS channel and changing the baudrate to 230400.
 @param args_str
 @param response_output_buf Buffer to write the response to
 @param response_output_buf_len Max length of the buffer